 DIS in Denmark and Sweden

-DIS offers several specialized programs of study (see the full list of approved DIS tracks), you may choose any combination of classes from across DIS' offerings, for a curriculum perfectly suited to your interests.
+DIS offers several specialized programs of study, you may choose any combination of classes from across DIS' offerings, for a curriculum perfectly suited to your interests.

 Please note that the following programs are NOT approved for Brandeis credit:

 - Furniture Design